madrivers/Data_Bootcamp_Final_Project/README.md

 The source data will primarily come from Kaggle in the form of CSV files that we will clean and load into a PostGres Database that will be eventually hosted on Heroku or AWS.

 ### Project Outline
-The team will explore two main questions
+The team will explore these main questions:
   1. Is there a "Home Court" advantage in the Olympics.
 That is to say, does the hosting country typically outperform other countries in the medal count.
   2. Do countries with a typically cold/warm weather climate perform better in the Winter or Summer Olympics.
   3. Is there any correlation in criteria for different medal types?

+Time permitting, the group may choose to explore the impact of budget, GDP and other economic metrics to outcomes at the olympics.

 ### Other Updates
 Maching Learning Updates are shown in Maching Learning Updates MD File in the GitHub.
 They can also be accessed via this link: